 Finally, it is reminded that para.
 5 of the fourteenth series of texts submitted by the Editorial Committee to the Plenary meeting from the Proceedings of WTSA-20, as documented below, provides the context for this merged proposal as per Res.
 68 re: Action 10, as outlined below.
 Para 5.4 also refers to "new and emerging technologies Proceedings of the World Telecommunication Standardization Assembly (WTSA-20), Geneva, Switzerland, 1-9 March 2022 5 Fourteenth series of texts submitted by Editorial Committee to the Plenary Meeting (Res.68) (Document C99-R1) 5.1 The Plenary considered a proposal in Document C103 for a revised Resolution 68, The importance of industry engagement in the work of the ITU Telecommunication Standardization Sector.
 5.2 The statement of Canada, United States, Mexico, and Germany is contained in Annex 1 section 1.1.
 5.3 The Plenary approved – no changes to Resolution 68 (Rev. Hammamet, 2016), Evolving role of industry in the ITU Telecommunication Standardization Sector.
 5.4 The Plenary highlighted the importance of the private sector as well as industry in ITU activities.
 It was recognized and acknowledged that ITU, in particular ITU-T, fully relies on the activities, contributions and engagement of industry; this certainly includes the possibility of members and Sector Members from industry to lead activities and groups, so as to address the market needs in a timely manner and to enable the ITU-T standardization Sector for tackling new and emerging technologies relevant to telecommunications.
 Industry is invited to engage within ITU-T and to turn ITU-T into a vibrant standardization organization coping with the changes occurring in the industry, and to welcome proposals and contributions towards opening-up new innovative work items that will support all of our work.
 5.5 The Plenary recognized that more work is necessary to further develop and finalize a revision of Resolution 68, and the Plenary confirmed WTSA-20 Action 10 wherein TSAG is invited to consider the issue of industry engagement discussed at WTSA, including draft revised Resolution 68.

+MOD

-RESOLUTION 68 (Rev. Hammamet, 2016)
+RESOLUTION 68 (Rev. New Delhi, 2024)

 Evolving role of industry in the ITU Telecommunication